Hurricane Eta and Iota quick facts

 3 people wearinf carrying a green box

-How Have we Helped?
+How did we help?

 Honduras was the worst affected by the hurricanes, with 3 million people affected and at least 55,000 people staying in emergency shelters.

-We have worked in partnership with Habitat for Humanity Honduras and the Rotary Club of San Pedro Sula.
+We worked in partnership with Habitat for Humanity Honduras and the Rotary Club of San Pedro Sula.

 Essential aid distributions are now complete.